allistairyu/dns-resolver/writeup.md

 If the domain is in the cache, the cached result is returned.
 Otherwise, we rely on multithreading to query multiple DNS servers.
 Concretely, we create a thread for each DNS server passed in.
-Each thread runs `dnsServerThread`, which queries the given DNS server via a UDP socket for an answer.
+Each thread runs `dnsServerThread`, which queries the given DNS server on the DNS port (53) via a UDP socket for an answer.
 The first thread that receives an answer acquires the lock and stores the answer in the cache with the TTL from the answer.
 The original `recursiveQuery` thread simply waits until one of its threads sets an answer and returns.
 If no threads were able to receive a response, "Unable to find domain" is returned.

 #### `iterativeQuery`
 *Takes in a domain and a record type.
 Returns address (or error message),